Joeltronics/MapGen/README.md

 **Why Python?
 Why not something more performant?**

-Python is fast.
-Not in terms of code performance, but in terms of writing code, and I wanted to get something up & running quickly.

-Sure, I'd love to write a full C++ GUI for this, with 3D rendering and everything.
-But that would take a lot more work (especially since UIs aren't an area of expertise of mine), and I'd rather focus on the core generation, at least for now.
+I'd love to write a C++ GUI for this, with 3D rendering and everything, and maybe even move a lot of the computation to the GPU.
+But that would be a lot more work, and I'd rather focus on the core generation for now.

 **Why the ugly pyopensimplex hacks?**

-pyopensimplex doesn't have an optimized method to generate from an arbitrary set of coordinates
+pyopensimplex doesn't have an optimized method to generate from an arbitrary set of coordinates.
+I've moved to pyfastnoisesimd wherever possible, but there are still a few use cases that need pyopensimplex (4D noise, for one).

 ## TODO